shsms/ideacrawler/README.md

 ## Features
   * The server is written in Go.
 We provide client libraries in Go and Python, but clients can be written in any language that Protobuf supports.
   * A single server can simultaneously run lots of crawl jobs submitted by multiple clients.
 And a single client can use multiple servers running on different machines to distribute the crawling load,  so that none of the server IPs get blocked, etc.
+  * Servers can be run in <em>Standalone</em> or <em>Cluster</em> mode.
+In cluster mode,  jobs from a single client get distributed to multiple workers automatically.
   * The server can be configured to automatically deep crawl a site through a predefined URL regex crawl path, and send back to client only URLs matching a certain regex (for example, deep crawl product listing pages,  but send back only product pages)
   * Clients can choose whether server should crawl directly or use a headless chrome instance.
   * Customize UserAgent